MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 <img src="/images/eq-mli.png" width="330" id="eq-mli-img"/>

-Example: if the sMVK<>MVK ratio is 9:1 then the MLI = 90%; if the sMVK<>MVK ratio is 6:4 then the MLI = 60%.
-When sMVK is minted, the total supply of sMVK increases, and the MLI increases.
-However, as users redeem sMVK for MVK, the MLI decreases.
+*Example: if the sMVK<>MVK ratio is 9:1 then the MLI = 90%; if the sMVK<>MVK ratio is 6:4 then the MLI = 60%.
+When MVK is minted, the total supply of MVK increases, and the MLI decreases.
+However, as users stake their MVK for sMVK, the MLI increases.*

 **The exit fee is structured so that a higher MLI means a lower exit fee rate**, by the following equation: